 Jarrett Bees is located in beautiful Northeast Georgia.
 We are Slade and Kristie Jarrett.
 We are family owned and operated.
-We have been married for 25 years, and have 2 wonderful children.
-Shaley 22, is currently involved in nursing clinicals and when she can she works as a cake decorator for a local sweet shop-SugarTopia.
-Braxton 18, is a BCHS Graduate!
-WooHoo!
-He is taken on more rolls within the business and will be going to college in the Fall with Ag as his major..
+We have been married for 27 years, and have 2 wonderful children.
+Shaley 25, has graduated from nursing school.
+She's an RN at a local hospital and in her free time she sells her baked goods.
+Braxton 19, is in college with Ag as a major.
 During off season Slade and Brax enjoy RC Racing, and Bass Fishing while Shaley and I enjoy shopping, and spa days.
 As a family we love trips to Dollywood and where ever RC racing takes us.

 Kristie and I got into bees through gardening.
 We began gardening and had an abundance of veggies with nothing to do with them.
 We started going to local farmers markets to sell our overage throughout the summer months.